5 Key Challenges Facing Business Coaches and Consultants

 All marketing revolves around finding someone’s pain, and offering the solution to fix it.
 You need to know your audience, your target niche, and provide the benefits.
 Marketing yourself and your coaching business is definitely a key challenge for almost everyone in this sector.

 In coaching, there are multiple experts who can provide a similar service.
-This is unlike someone selling a physical product that fills a specific gap in a bricks and mortar setting.
+This is unlike someone selling a physical product that fills a specific gap in a brick and mortar setting.
 So how are you setting yourself apart from the competition?
 How are you promoting your coaching and consulting products or services?
 What makes you stand out?
 Why should a prospective client choose you over the next coach in a search engine results page?

-It’s worth considering getting an expert to help maximise what your offer is, because most coaches are not naturals at marketing themselves.
+It’s worth considering getting an expert to help maximise what your offer is.
+Because most coaches are not naturals at marketing themselves.
 It can also be intimidating to ‘name your price’.

 Another idea is to consider exploring a retainer instead of a daily rate.
-After assessing your potential clients needs and the timeline it would take along with the work involved, you could work out a monthly rate that makes the cashflow easier to manage for both yourself and your client.
+After assessing your potential client’s needs and the timeline it would take along with the work involved, you could work out a monthly rate.
+That makes the cash flow easier to manage for both yourself and your client.
 This can be a neat solution worth looking into without selling yourself short.

-For smarter marketing, it’s also really important to decipher which social media platforms your business is going to sit with, because it isn’t going to work if you think you can use any and all of them effectively.
+For smarter marketing, it’s also really important to decipher which social media platforms your business is going to sit with.
+Because it isn’t going to work if you think you can use any and all of them effectively.

 It would be much harder to quantify a business coach and consulting company visually on a regular basis in terms of what they can do for you on those platforms, and therefore something like Linked In or Facebook might be a better match.

-The bottom line is that a big mistake people make is trying to spin too many plates on too many platforms and doing none of them particularly well, so ensure you choose wisely and then invest the time to learn how to use them the most effectively and efficiently for your business.
+The bottom line is that a big mistake people make is trying to spin too many plates on too many platforms and doing none of them particularly well.
+So ensure you choose wisely and then invest the time to learn how to use them the most effectively and efficiently for your business.

-CHALLENGES ARE A GOOD THING
+Challenges Facing Business Coaches: CHALLENGES ARE A GOOD THING

-Finally, it’s worth remembering that challenges in general are a part of everyday life, and while they are exactly that – challenging – that doesn’t make them a bad thing.
+Finally, it’s worth remembering that challenges in general are a part of everyday life.
+And while they are exactly that – challenging – that doesn’t make them a bad thing.
 It would be erroneous not to correlate the challenges everyone faced in 2020, and continue to face this new year, as an unexpected springboard of opportunity.
 Job changes, company pivots, and changing trade formats were happening everywhere.

 For everyone who is a business coach or consultant, this is indeed a very good thing.

-Tricres are seeking talented business minded people to join their Partner Programme.
+Tricres are seeking talented business-minded people to join their Partner Programme.
 If you have what it takes to be a successful business coach and consultant, we’d like to hear from you.
 Our model is based on a license fee so you need to be open to self-employment.

 Visit www.tricres.com or email our Tricres Team Manager, Sally Davies: email@example.com